-- raising the attainment of disadvantaged students of all abilities to reach their potential - supporting children and young people with parents in the regular armed forces whether or not an application has been successful and if the child is eligible this will automatically be sent to the Academy.
-If the form states the student is not eligible and it is thought to be an error, parents need to contact the Academy.
+- raising the attainment of disadvantaged students of all abilities to reach their potential - supporting children and young people with parents in the regular armed forces

 The Academy's PPG spending strategy is on the Academy Website in the 'Academy Life > Pupil Premium' section.
 Our website address is www.leighacademyrainham.org.uk.